pattespatte/vanilla-css-design-system/README.md

     <link rel="stylesheet" href="path/to/your/css/file.css">
     ```

+    During development the css file `main.css` will be used.
+In production you want to use`vanilla-combined.min.css`(or a name of you choice)

-    The main css file `main.css` imports all other css files.
+    The main CSS file `main.css` imports all other CSS files.

     The folder structure is as follows:
-    - `styles/`: contains all css files
+    - `styles/`: contains all CSS files
-        - `base/`: contains css files with base styles, such as reset, typography and variables
+        - `base/`: contains CSS files with base styles, such as reset, typography, and variables
-        - `components/`: contains the css for the components such as buttons, cards and forms
+        - `components/`: contains the CSS for the components such as buttons, cards, and forms
-        - `layout/`: contains the css files for layout such as containers and grids
+        - `layout/`: contains the CSS files for layout such as containers and grids
-        - `utilities/`: contains the css files for helpers and spacing
+        - `utilities/`: contains the CSS files for helpers and spacing
-    - `examples/`: contains the html files to showcase all the components in the design system.
+    - `examples/`: contains the HTML files to showcase all the components in the design system.
 This file is not included in the `main.css` file and is only used for demonstration purposes.

 ### Combined and Minified CSS